How to Use a Microscope

 Step 5: Adjust the small fine focus knob until the specimen is clearly in focus.
 Then adjust the diaphragm to get the best lighting.
 Start with the most light and gradually lessen it until the specimen image has clear, sharp contrast.
 (Note: Some microscopes have only one focus knob, for “intermediate” focus.)

 Step 6: Scan the slide (right to left and top to bottom) at low power to get an overview of the specimen.
-Then center the part of the specimen you want to view at higher power.
+Then, center the part of the specimen you want to view at higher power.
 Rotate the nosepiece to the 10x objective for 100x magnification.
 Refocus and view your specimen carefully.

 • Optional: If your microscope has a 100x oil-immersion lens, you’ll need to put 1-2 drops of immersion oil over the slide coverslip (the piece of glass over the middle of the slide) before viewing it at the highest power.
-Move the 100x objective lens into position, and then slowly move the stage up until the lens makes contact with the oil.
-Continue focusing with the coarse focus knob until the color or blurred outline of the specimen appears.
+Move the 100x objective lens into position, then slowly raise the stage until the lens contacts the oil.
+Continue focusing with the coarse focus knob until the specimen appears in focus or shows of blurred outline.
 Finish focusing with the fine focus knob.
 With the 100x lens, you will be able to see additional cell detail, but you will need to take extra care with focus and contrast for a clear image.
-When you are done using the slide, clean the oil off of the slide and the lens with lens cleaning paper and solution.
+When you’re done using the slide, clean the oil off of the slide and the lens with lens cleaning paper and solution.
+Once you’ve mastered the basics of using your microscope, you can expand your microscope studies.
+Print copies of our Microscope Observation worksheet to help you record what you see

 Diagram of Microscope Parts